 Third party means any individual or organisation that employees come into contact with during the course of their work, and includes actual and potential clients, partners, customers, suppliers, distributors, business contacts, agents, advisers, as well as government and public bodies (including their advisors and representatives) and officials, politicians and political parties.

 In dealing with third parties, this Policy requires sufficient due diligence to be undertaken in respect of those third parties to ensure they are suitable to be associated with Marketplacer, and that appropriate controls are implemented to prevent and detect bribery and corruption.
 This is to avoid the possibility of Marketplacer engaging third parties at risk of committing bribery or a corrupt act on Marketplacer’s behalf or for which Marketplacer may be responsible or otherwise liable.
+If employees are unsure whether or not to deal with third parties, they should first seek advice from the General Counsel.

 The prevention, detection and reporting of bribery and other forms of corruption are the responsibility of everyone working at Marketplacer.